 For example, ADD/ADHD (attention deficit disorder/attention deficit hyperactive disorder), now often called simply ADHD, can be surprisingly difficult to diagnose.
 Many children are being labeled as troublemakers or problem children.

 The CDC https://www.cdc.gov/ncbddd/adhd/data.html says 11 % of American children ages 4-17 have an attention disorder.
 That’s a 42% increase in ADHD diagnoses in the last eight years.
-How can we make some sense of what we are seeing with recent generations that include many neurodiverse individuals?
+How can we understand what we see with recent generations that include many neurodiverse individuals?

 Part I Conclusions